Lacewing Bulletins, Chrysoperla (=Chrysopa) and Ceraeochrysa

 CHRYSOPERLA RUFILABRIS is a reliable workhorse predator that has helped liberate many Rincon-Vitova clients from the pesticide treadmill over the last three decades.
 Best known in the Southern and Eastern U.S. for aphid control in tree (pecan) and field crops, C. rufilabris is also a valuable ally against tough pests like sweetpotato whitefly in cotton and crops from Texas to California. lacewing attacks over 100 insect and spider mite pests from lowland valleys to high mountainsand lay 10-30 eggs per day producing two to three generations per year.

-Very light infestations of pests that make honeydew (e.g. whiteflies, mealybugs, aphids) should be tolerated, as they induce C. carnea to fly upwind into fields.
+Very light infestations of pests that make honeydew (e.g. whiteflies, mealybugs, aphids) should be tolerated, as they induce C. rufilabris to fly upwind into fields.
 Excellent egg laying stimulants include pea aphid honeydew and ice plant pollen.

 Sunflower and corn borders provide shelter and dew water on hot summer days and corn pollen is a good late summer diet to encourage overwintering.
 Covercrops, weeds, dead leaf litter and bark are overwintering sites.
 Adults preparing to overwinter turn brownish-yellow and cluster together.
 German growers buy red or brown painted shelters stuffed with straw to attract overwintering lacewings.